Menu

 return END if state["count"] >= 3 else "broken_node"

-Answer: endless loop.
-The router checks count, but count sits at 0 forever because the node never moves it.
+Answer: it loops until it crashes.
+The router checks count, but count stays at 0 because broken_node never updates it.

-Step 3 — Watch for off-by-one mistakes.
-If the node adds 1 and the router checks < 3, the cycle runs 3 times (count goes 0 → 1 → 2 → 3, exits when count hits 3).
-Make sure the boundary matches what you want.
+Step 3: Watch for off-by-one bugs.
+If your node bumps the counter and your router checks < 3, the cycle runs 3 times (count goes 0, 1, 2, 3 — exits when it equals 3).
+Double-check that the cutoff matches what you want.

-Exit Strategy 1 — How Does a State Counter Work?
+How Does a State Counter Help You Exit Cleanly?

-The simplest way to stop a loop is a counter in your state.
-Each pass bumps the counter.
-When it reaches a cap, the router sends the graph to END.
+The simplest exit plan uses a counter in your state.
+Each time the agent loops, the counter goes up.
+When it hits a cap, the router sends control to END.

-Here’s the pattern for a real agent loop.
-The agent_step node tracks rounds in a counter field and writes a fallback message when it hits the cap.
-The route_agent function checks a done flag and either loops or exits.
+Here’s the setup for a real agent loop.
+The agent_step node tracks passes in a counter field.
+When it reaches the max, it writes a safe fallback message and sets done to True.
+The route_agent function checks that flag and either loops or exits.

 python